Aslan11/crypto-trading-agents/README.md

 ### Walking through the demo
 1. With the tmux session running, open a new terminal window.
-2. When prompted for trading pairs, tell the broker agent **"all of them"**.
+2. When prompted for trading pairs, tell the broker agent **"BTC/USD, ETH/USD, SOL/USD"** (recommended 3-5 pairs for optimal performance).
-   This instructs it to begin streaming data for every supported pair.
-3. `start_market_stream` spawns a `subscribe_cex_stream` workflow that
-   broadcasts each ticker to its `ComputeFeatureVector` child.
+3. `start_market_stream` automatically loads 1 hour of historical data, then spawns a `subscribe_cex_stream` workflow that broadcasts each ticker to its `ComputeFeatureVector` child.
 4. The execution agent wakes up periodically via a scheduled workflow and analyzes market data to decide whether to trade using `place_mock_order`.
-5. Filled orders are recorded in the `ExecutionLedgerWorkflow`.
+5. Filled orders are recorded in the `ExecutionLedgerWorkflow` with automatic profit scraping if configured.
-6. The judge agent monitors performance autonomously and can be queried through the broker:
+6. The judge agent monitors performance autonomously (10-minute startup delay) and can be queried through the broker:
    - **"How is the system performing?"** - Triggers evaluation and shows metrics
    - **"What's the transaction history?"** - Shows recent trades and fills
    - **"Evaluate performance"** - Forces immediate performance analysis